axelarnetwork/axelar-amplifier/doc/src/overview.md

 ### Prover

 The prover contract is responsible for constructing proofs of routed messages, to be passed to external chains.
-The most common example of this is the [`multisig-prover`](contracts/multisig_prover.md) that constructs signed batches of routed messages, which are then relayed (permissionlessly) to an external chain.
+The most common example of this is the [`multisig-prover`](contracts/multisig_prover.md) that constructs signed payload of routed messages, which are then relayed (permissionlessly) to an external chain.
 In this example, the prover fetches the messages from the gateway, and interacts with the multisig contract to conduct the signing.